GillHapp/BakerySwap_bnb/README.md

 - **💧 Add Liquidity to the Pool**: Liquidity providers can deposit equal amounts of **BNB** and **DBNB** tokens, adding liquidity to the platform.
 In return, they receive LP tokens representing their share of the pool.
 - **❌ Remove Liquidity**: Liquidity providers can withdraw their liquidity and get a proportional share of **BNB** and **DBNB** tokens based on their share in the pool.
 - **🔄 Token Swap**: Swap between **BNB** and **DBNB** tokens with instant execution.
 The price is automatically set based on the liquidity pool.
-- **⚙️ Crossifi Testnet Integration**: AquaDex works seamlessly with the **Crossifi Testnet**, allowing users to test and interact with the protocol before moving to the mainnet.
+- **⚙️ Binance Smart Chain Integration**: AquaDex works seamlessly with the **Binance Smart Chain**, allowing users to test and interact with the protocol without spending real funds.

 ---